Hurence/logisland/logisland-documentation/user/expression-language.rst

     - my_employees_by_countries : ${["france" : 100, "allemagne" : 50]}
     - my_employees_by_countries.type : map

-    Then if in input of this processor there is processors with fields : field1=value1 and field2=value2, it would have 3 more fields once out of this processors:
+    Then if in input of this processor there is records with fields : field1=value1 and field2=value2, it would have 3 more fields once out of this processor:

     - field 'concat2fields' of type String with value 'value1_value2'
     - field 'my_countries' of type Array containing values 'france' and 'allemagne'